Sheriff says he's accepted DHS job, but was it offered?

 In the radio interview Wednesday, Clarke said he had spoken several times with Homeland Security Secretary John Kelly.

-"One of the things that Secretary Kelly indicated to me was that oftentimes at the local level (law enforcement)feel it's one way, it's the government telling them you will do this you will do it this way," Clarke said.
+"One of the things that Secretary Kelly indicated to me was that oftentimes at the local level (law enforcement) feel it's one way, it's the government telling them you will do this you will do it this way," Clarke said.

 "That turns people off at the local level.
 I know I've heard these complaints for the entire nearly 40 years that I've been at the local level where we feel neglected and we don't feel that we have any input.
 That's important here," Clarke said.

-Backlash against Clarke's announcement came quick.
+Backlash against Clarke's announcement came quickly.

 In a tweet, California Sen. Kamala Harris said, "Sheriff David Clarke's unconscionable record makes him unfit to serve.
 This appointment is a disgrace."